javespi/civem-jquery-plugin/README.md

 # Custom Input Validation Error Messages

-Easily change the HTML5 validation error messages to whatever you wish.
+A jQuery plugin to change the HTML5 validation error messages to whatever you wish in forms.
 For translation or consistency with your server-side error messages.

-## Quick Start
+## Quick Start & API

-Grab the latest [download](https://github.com/javanto/civem.js/downloads) and use `data-errormessage` and `data-errormessage-*` attributes on your `input` elements.
+Add the latest version and use `data-errormessage` and `data-errormessage-*` attributes on your `input` elements.

-## API

-Any `input`, `textarea` or `select` element may contain:
+Any form with `input`, `textarea` or `select` element may contain:

 * `data-errormessage` a generic error message